AntidoteDB/antidote_aql/README.md

 ## Getting started

-AQL is an SQL-variant, designed to work with AntidoteDB API.
+AQL is a SQL-variant, designed to work with AntidoteDB API.

 ### Shell